#1 Global Leader in Data Protection & Ransomware Recovery

 1. Ensure your backup repository gateway servers can resolve the private endpoint via DNS or add the IP address to your hosts file.
 If you go to the private endpoint in Azure under DNS configuration, you should be able to see a private link entry that points to the specific IP address.
 This is required to support Azure Archive Tier as Veeam Backup & Replication Azure Proxy Appliances are deployed dynamically.

-1. If you are Adding Azure Archive Storage to Veeam Backup & Replication, and want to ensure that the Archive Appliance communicates via a private IP address, add the following registry value on the Veeam Backup & Replication server:
+1. If the Object Storage Repoistory you are adding will be used as an Archive Tier for Scale-Out Backup Repository, and want to ensure that the Archive Appliance communicates via a private IP address, add the following registry value on the Veeam Backup & Replication server:

 Key Location: HKLM\Software\Veeam\Veeam Backup and Replication